Image via Variety.com

 Avengers films usually have the most exciting mid-credit scenes.
 The Avengers first introduced Thanos and Age of Ultron revealed the Gauntlet.
 Again, I think the Avengers will need some reinforcements and there will be a few characters not yet seen that may have inherit interests in stopping Thanos, even without a proper introduction.
 The aforementioned Nova is a candidate, but there’s Captain Marvel, who we already know will have her own movie soon and already exists in the MCU.
 There is also Beta Ray Bill (just give me Beta Ray Bill).
 An extremely outside candidate is Adam Warlock, who played a big part in the Infinity War comic, but probably wont be introduced til Guardians of the Galaxy Vol. 3.
 Namor is the last best guess.
 This could also lay the groundwork for the Illuminati, but that is more likely to happen in 2019.

 Infinity War and the untitled Avengers movie in 2019 will likely tie off the story surrounding the MCU as we know it.
 Kevin Feige even stated that the films will satisfy every current narrative thread.
 So where do they go from here?
-Well, to the benefit of Marvel Studios, Marvel Comics has several large scale events.
+To the benefit of Marvel Studios, Marvel Comics has several large scale events.
 A popular one to adapt would be Secret Invasion.
 The story sees the planet invaded by shape shifting aliens, the Skrulls, who will be introduced during Captain Marvel.
 The event is large and expansive enough to carry a large arc and could give us an Annihilation film in a similar mold as Infinity War.

 Something important to keep in mind: I am not clairvoyant.
 I am also not a Marvel executive nor did I work on the screenplay.
 These are theories.
-The nature of theories is not to be correct 100 percent of the time, but to make us consider something new with objective evidence as its’ basis.
-In all honesty, I love telling people I was right, So I want fairly decent aim here.
+The nature of theories is not to be correct 100 percent of the time, but to make us consider something new with objective evidence as its basis.
+In all honesty, I love telling people I was right, so I want fairly decent aim here.
 I also want to be largely incorrect.
 I want payoff but that involves suspense and surprise.
 Hopefully, Marvel will give us something new to think entirely too much about on April 27th.